Free Anesthesiology Assistant Sample Questions

 See why TrueLearn is a trusted resource for the NCCAA Anesthesia exam.
 We understand that it’s all about the content.
 That’s why we have high-yield anesthesiology assistant practice questions written and screened by high-performing authors that are updated on a regular basis to ensure our SmartBanks stay up-to-date with NCCAA exam blueprint changes.

-First Free Anesthesiology Assistant Question
+Second Free Anesthesiology Assistant Question

 Which of the following is NOT a common complication of an axillary block?